ceguez/e-commerce-website/README.md

 **In Progress**

-* To enable managing data with GraphQL: will replacing Redux (current state management) with Apollo.
+* To enable managing data with GraphQL: will replace Redux (current state management) with Apollo.

 ## Tech stack
 * Firebase  for server and database.